Choosing a unit

 - capability to use Deakin's online learning environments.

 Single-unit students aren't eligible for university loans, financial assistance from Centrelink, grants, HECS-HELP or FEE-HELP (except bridging training for overseas trained professionals who may be eligible Government assistance.)

 You'll be expected to meet all costs associated with the fees for single units.

 Seek faculty advice

 We recommend you get faculty advice about unit planning before applying.
-Faculty course advisers can guide you on subject choices and provide details on unit load and sequencing.
+Faculty student advisers can guide you on subject choices and provide details on unit load and sequencing.

 Deakin's faculty student advisers